Trusted WordPress tutorials, when you need them most.

 Clean post revisions

 Now click on the ‘Run optimization’ button to delete all post revisions.
-You can uninstall the plugin after you have deleted the revisions.
+After you have deleted the revisions, you can uninstall the plugin.

 Note: Deleting revisions will not stop WordPress from saving revisions for your future posts.

 We hope that this article helped you understand how to use post revisions to undo changes in WordPress.
-You may also want to see our tips on how to add keywords and meta descriptions in WordPress, and our expert pick of the best WordPress plugins to grow your website.
+You may also want to see our guide on how to auto-schedule your WordPress blog posts or our expert picks of the best Gutenberg-friendly WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.